petter-a/ai-ht24-project/README.md

 # Features

+Not all features might be made available at project completion date.
+Much focus will be spent on the prediction part.

     * Stock statistics and price development for all stocks in the US S&P500 index.
     * Time period filtering
     * Stock price prediction
     * Basic technical analysis (Stock/Sectors/Index)
         * SMA
         * EMA
+    * Trending based on prediction
     * Top 10 stocks/sectors based on value increase over time
     * Buy/Sell signals